-Port Description

-Power Power connector.

-RST/WPS A button to restore the factory default settings, to connect mesh network devices, or set up wireless connection (the WPS function).
-To restore the factory defaults, press the button (with the device turned on), hold it for 10 seconds, and then release the button.
-To connect mesh network devices: with the device turned on and factory default settings or with the EasyMesh function enabled in the router settings, push the button, hold it for 2 seconds, and release.
+Port Description WPS A button to connect mesh network devices, set up wireless connection (the WPS function), and enable/disable the wireless network.
+To connect mesh network devices: with the device turned on and factory default settings or with the EasyMesh function enabled in the router settings, press the button, hold it for 2 seconds, and release.
 To use the WPS function: with the device turned on, press the button, hold it for 2 seconds, and release.
-The WLAN 2.4G and WLAN 5G LEDs should start blinking slowly.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking white.
+To disable the router's wireless network: with the device turned on, press the button, hold for 10 seconds, and release.
+The WLAN 2.4G and WLAN 5G LEDs should turn off.
+RESET A button to restore the factory defaults.
+To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
+LAN 1-4 4 Ethernet ports to connect computers or network devices.